ninmonkey/NewspaperWebComics/README.md

 - generate_js
     - use more data: title, alt, src,

+- cache.py
+    remove all print statements for a STDOUT logger

 - why does image['title'] fail?
     - allow it to be optional like `alt`